Fry's Electronics: Criticism

+In 2017, a store in Webster, Texas made headlines when a manager set up a display to demonstrate indoor grow lights for sale and used realistic looking but ultimately fake marijuana plants.
+This was considered unacceptable by the local community considering marijuana was illegal in the state of Texas.

 In 2019, rumors about the chain folding spread rapidly, mainly because shelves were empty for long periods of time and stores seemed to emphasize makeup and fragrances over electronics.
 Fry's responded by stating they were simply switching to a consignment model, not closing down entirely.
 From when Fry's put out this statement until early 2021, four additional stores closed (three were in California, and one in Duluth, Georgia), which further led many to believe that the company would soon go out of business.

 Online sales operation

 Fry's Electronics was late in establishing an online sales presence.
-They began offering low-cost Internet access in 2000 through their original Web address "Frys.com".
+They began offering low-cost Internet access in 2000 through their original website "Frys.com".
 The company later bought e-commerce site Cyberian Outpost in November 2001, and started online sales with a different URL (Outpost.com), which confused customers who did not associate the online name with the brick-and-mortar store.
-For a time in the mid-2000s, the Web site identified itself as "Fry's Electronics Outpost.com", using dual branding in an attempt to create a connection in visitors' minds.
+For a time in the mid-2000s, the website identified itself as "Fry's Electronics Outpost.com", using dual branding in an attempt to create a connection in visitors' minds.
 In October 2006, a grand reopening of Frys.com introduced the online store with the same name as the retail outlets.
 The outpost.com URL later began redirecting to the Fry's online store.

 Domain name acquisitions

 In 1997, David Peter (or David Peter Burlini), who manufactured and sold French fry vending machines under the business name Frenchy Frys, owned the domain name frys.com, and was also involved in another dispute over the domain newricochet.com with Ricochet Networks.
 David Burlini attended Santa Clara University around the same time that the Fry Brothers were attending.
 Fry's Electronics brought suit against him that year, alleging trademark infringement, and ultimately prevailed in a default judgment.

 Fry's Electronics aggressively tried to defend its trademark and domain names.
-In 2001, it threatened to sue Garret Maki for scanning and posting the company's print ads on the Web using the domain frysad.com.
+In 2001, it threatened to sue Garret Maki for scanning and posting the company's print ads on the internet using the domain frysad.com.
 In 2007, Fry's Electronics lost a domain dispute against Prophet Partners Inc., an online advertising company with thousands of generic and descriptive domain names.
 The arbitrator dismissed the complaint, which requested transfer of the Frys.us domain, ruling that Fry's Electronics did not have any more right to use the "Fry's" mark than other entities with a similar surname or commercial use of the word.